PubMatic Announces Fourth Quarter and Fiscal Year Ended 2022 Financial Results; Board of Directors authorized $75 million share repurchase program

 Supply Path Optimization represented 30%+ of total activity in 2022

 NO-HEADQUARTERS/REDWOOD CITY, Calif., Feb.
-28, 2023 (GLOBE NEWSWIRE) -- PubMatic, Inc. (Nasdaq: PUBM), an independent technology company delivering digital advertising’s supply chain of the future, today reported financial results for the fourth quarter and fiscal year ended December 31, 2022.
+28, 2023 (GLOBE NEWSWIRE) -- PubMatic, Inc. PUBM, an independent technology company delivering digital advertising's supply chain of the future, today reported financial results for the fourth quarter and fiscal year ended December 31, 2022.

 "We continued to organically outpace the global digital ad market forecasts, with total revenue in 2022 up 13% over last year.
 Our estimated market share at the end of 2022 rose to 4-4.5%, significantly up from when we went public just over two years ago.
 As the ecosystem grows more complex, we believe the need for greater efficiency is driving publishers and buyers toward independent platform providers like PubMatic to help them better compete," said Rajeev Goel, co-founder and CEO at PubMatic.
 "Recent actions to organize more of our resources toward higher-growth formats and channels such as CTV and online video will diversify our revenue mix while delivering strong, profitable growth.
 We remain focused on acquiring new customers and deepening integrations with existing customers which we expect will position us well for when ad spend growth re-accelerates.
 In addition, the investments we've made over the last several years and our strong financial profile gives us a significant competitive advantage for sustainable, long-term market share gains."